dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/pipes.md

 To set up invoking code outside of Dagster, you first need to set up an asset.
 We can invoke the external code within the asset function by using a Dagster Pipes client resource.

-It is not a requirement that this external code know anything about Dagster.
+It's not a requirement that this external code know anything about Dagster.
 It can even be a process running a different language on a remote machine - the only requirement is that it can be triggered from Python.

 In the following example, our external code is in a Python script that we invoke within a Dagster asset.